Revised and updated Sept 9, 2019.

 - This database is a citation index, meaning you can search the number of times an article has been cited by other people.
 This is a function of many credible databases.

 - Google Scholar is interdisciplinary, meaning you are searching a huge range of topics all at once.
-You get different search results this way than you’d find in traditional databases, as a result.
+You get different search results this way than you’d find in subject-specific databases, as a result.

 - You can find A LOT more material using Google Scholar than some other databases (not all).

-- It rarely finds all of the reliable material that “scholarly” databases do, and it sometimes misses really important articles: studies comparing Google Scholar with PsycINFO, PubMed, Web of Science, Scopus, and more found that Google Scholar was unable to produce all of the articles listed in the scholarly databases.
+- It rarely finds all of the reliable material that “scholarly” databases do, and it sometimes misses really important articles: studies comparing Google Scholar with PsycINFO, PubMed, Web of Science, Scopus, and more found that Google Scholar was unable to produce all of the articles listed in the scholarly databases (Asher, Duke, & Wilson, 2013; Howland, Wright, Boughan, & Roberts, 2009; Ruppel, 2009; Schultz, 2007).
 This means you can’t rely on Google Scholar alone.

-- Computer errors are more common with Google Scholar because it isn’t maintained by people: broken links, repetitive results, and other issues are more likely with this database than others.
+- Computer errors are more common with Google Scholar because it isn’t maintained by people: broken links, repetitive or duplicate results, and other issues are more likely.

-- It may not offer any more benefits than Summon does, through Brescia and Western Libraries.
+- It may not offer any more benefits than Omni does, through Brescia and Western Libraries.